-MSC Oscar has a capacity of 19,224 20ft equivalent unit (TEU), making it the world's biggest container ship and overtaking the record previously held by CSCL Globe (19,000TEU).
-It was delivered in January 2015 following sea trials.
+The MSC Oscar container ship with a capacity of 19,224 twenty-foot equivalent units (TEU) was recognised as the world’s biggest container ship, overtaking the record previously held by CSCL Globe (19,000TEU), at the time of its delivery in January 2015.

-MSC Oscar is the first of six 19,224TEU Olympic series vessels in MSC Mediterranean Shipping Company's fleet.
-MSC Oliver, the second vessel in the series, is scheduled to be delivered in April 2015, while the remaining ships are expected to by November 2015.
-MSC currently has a total of 18 vessels of more than 19,000TEU on order.
+MSC Oscar is the first of six 19,224TEU Olympic series vessels in MSC Mediterranean Shipping Company’s fleet.
+MSC Oliver, the second vessel in the series, was delivered in March 2015 while the remaining ships were delivered by the end of 2015.

-It operates on the East-West trade routes between Asia and Europe and has completed its maiden voyage in March 2015.
-The new vessel is a result of MSC's plan to reduce CO2 emissions on its trade routes by increasing the average vessel size, leading to the decrease in the overall number of ships in operation.
+The ship completed its maiden voyage on the east-west trade routes between Asia and Europe in March 2015.
+The new vessel is a result of MSC’s plan to reduce CO₂ emissions on its trade routes by increasing the average vessel size, leading to the decrease in the overall number of ships in operation.

-In February 2015, MSC agreed to apply Jotun's patented SeaQuantum X200 Hull Performance Solutions (HPS) on the MSC Oscar as well as 11 other existing and future vessels.
-This antifouling technology will enable the vessels to lower fuel costs and associated carbon emissions.
+In February 2015, MSC agreed to apply Jotun’s patented SeaQuantum X200 Hull Performance Solutions (HPS) on the MSC Oscar, as well as 11 other existing and future vessels.
+This antifouling technology enables the vessels to lower fuel costs and associated carbon emissions.

 Construction of MSC Oscar